Child of Rage: Plot

 Dr. Myers examines Catherine.
 Although she initially puts on the same act that she used for the last therapist, she is undone by Dr. Myers's use of reverse psychology, which causes her to admit her violent acts.
 Dr. Myers explains that Catherine is sick, and the lack of bonding left her with an attachment disorder.
 During their first holding therapy session (which involves Jill, Rob, and Dr. Myers holding Catherine down while Dr. Myers deliberately provokes her rage), things start out well, but Jill senses it's going too far.
 Dr. Myers reminds Jill that she needs to trust her, and the session resumes, ending successfully after an enraged Catherine admits a desire to re-enact her past acts of violence with the three of them, giving them a glimpse of the pain underneath her rage.
 While the procedure normally takes place over a 6-week period, Dr. Myers realizes that Jill and Rob need to get home to Eric, who is in his grandparents' care, and believes the couple can successfully conduct the sessions at home.

-Shortly before their return home, another disturbed child named Justin starts a fire at the hotel.
+Shortly before they return home, another disturbed child named Justin starts a fire at the hotel.
 Left alone, Catherine panics, culminating in an incident where she tries to stab Rob but is caught in the nick of time.
 Returning home, the couple discusses the prospect of being separated from one another to give Catherine individual bonding time with each parent to allow her to heal.
 As the two have another holding therapy session with Catherine, a breakthrough occurs: Catherine starts to cry, Jill does the same, and Catherine attempts to comfort her.
 The film ends with Catherine telling Jill and Rob that she loves them and the three tearfully embrace.